nianzelee/nianzelee.github.io/_pages/about.md

 I am the primary maintainer of the following projects:

+- [`Btor2C`](https://gitlab.com/sosy-lab/software/btor2c): a translator from the word-level modeling language Btor2 to the programming language C
-- [`reSSAT/erSSAT`](https://github.com/NTU-ALComLab/ssatABC): solvers for the random-exist/exist-random quantified fragments of stochastic Boolean satisfiability
+- [`reSSAT` and `erSSAT`](https://github.com/NTU-ALComLab/ssatABC): solvers for the random-exist/exist-random quantified fragments of stochastic Boolean satisfiability
 - [`ssat-benchmarks`](https://github.com/NTU-ALComLab/ssat-benchmarks): a collection of stochastic Boolean satisfiability formulas for benchmarking (**Contributions Welcome!**)
-- [`threABC`](https://github.com/nianzelee/threABC): collapse operation and efficient verification of threshold logic in a synthesis/verification tool [`ABC`](https://github.com/berkeley-abc/abc)
+- [`TLCollapseVerify`](https://github.com/NTU-ALComLab/TLCollapseVerify): collapse operation and efficient verification of threshold logic in a synthesis/verification tool [`ABC`](https://github.com/berkeley-abc/abc)

 I participate in the following projects: